 - Identify collaborations and partnerships that contribute to specific SDG targets (e.g., EN-10: Community Partnerships, EN-11: Inter-Campus Collaboration, EN-13: Community Service, and EN-14: Participation in Public Policy).

-AASHE will be publishing more extensive guidance about using STARS to report on the SDGs in the second quarter of 2019.
+AASHE will be publishing more extensive guidance about using STARS to report on the SDGs in early 2020.